Home Telephone Location New Telephone Numbers

 High Hedges

 The High Hedges Act (Northern Ireland) 2011 came into effect on 31 March 2012.
-It gives local authorities in Northern Ireland the powers to deal with complaints about high hedges that block light to a neighbour’s property.
+It gives local councils the power to deal with complaints about high hedges that block light from a neighbour’s property.

-• trees within a forest or woodland (more than 0.2 hectares)
+• Trees in a forest or woodland (larger than 0.2 hectares)

-• is it (or the portion that is causing problems) made up of a line of two or more trees or shrubs?
+• Be made up of two or more trees or shrubs in a line

-• even if there are gaps in the foliage or between the trees, is the hedge still capable of obstructing light?
+• Be able to block light, even if there are small gaps in the foliage

 Contact Details